 I emailed Kristin about this and she graciously sent me the recipe she used.

-It is important to note that the toothpaste itself was not responsible for the improvement in the cavities shown in Kristin’s photos.
+It is important to note that the toothpaste itself was not totally responsible for the improvement in the cavities shown in Kristin’s photos.
 It was the dietary changes she made as outlined in the book Cure Tooth Decay that made the big difference.

 However, when the diet is right, a natural toothpaste that facilitates the remineralization process can definitely help!